shabbyrobe/golib/bytescan/README.md

 I have hacked this together quickly to solve a specific problem that doesn't require high accuracy.
 I can't guarantee I've caught all the corner cases yet.

-I _strongly_ recommend you vendor this into your project, in an `internal/` directory, if you decide to use it as I may change it without warning or regard to backward compatibility.
+As with all modules in this collection, I _strongly_ recommend you vendor this into your project, in an `internal/` directory, if you decide to use it as I may change it without warning or regard to backward compatibility.

 ## Silly Benchmarks Game